tomcatmanager/tomcatmanager/README.md

 # Connecting to tomcat

 When you use the web based manager application included with the tomcat distribution, you typically access it via the url `http://localhost:8080/manager/html`.
 This script requires a similar http connection, but the URL is different.

-### tomcat 6
-If you can access the web based tomcat manager application at `http://localhost:8080/manager/html`, then you should use `http://localhost:8080/manager` for this script.

-### tomcat 7
 If you can access the web based tomcat manager application at `http://localhost:8080/manager/html`, then you should use `http://localhost:8080/manager/text` for this script.

 # Usage